nextflow-io/nextflow/docs/cli.rst

 ::

-    $ nextflow drop [options]
+    $ nextflow drop [options] [project]

 **Extended description**

-The ``drop`` command is used to remove the piplines which have already been downloaded into the global cache.
+The ``drop`` command is used to remove the projects which have been downloaded into the global cache.
 Please refer the ``list`` command for generating a list of downloaded pipelines.

 **Options**